hupe1980/scan4log4shell/README.md

 Available Commands:
-  completion  Prints shell autocompletion scripts for scan4log4shell help        Help about any command local       Scan for vulnerable log4j versions remote      Send specially crafted requests and catch callbacks of systems that are impacted by log4j log4shell vulnerability
+  completion  Prints shell autocompletion scripts for scan4log4shell help        Help about any command local       Detect vulnerable log4j versions on your file-system remote      Send specially crafted requests and catch callbacks of systems that are impacted by log4j log4shell vulnerability

 Flags: